 The marketing major shifts the focus from siloed factory-model approach found in typical marketing programs to one that is customer-centric, integrated, immersive and experiential.
 Unlike many other marketing majors, this new program embeds digital applications throughout.

 This major satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for student membership of the Australian Marketing Institute and The Research Society.

 The Property major equips you with the expert skills to create a career as a property specialist.
 You will be prepared to succeed in a range of roles in the property industry, including careers in valuation, property investment, property funds management and property development.

 The practical Property major units focus on the property investment, business, planning and law, with opportunities for engagement with industry, dependent on availability.
 If you are seeking professional accreditation, you will also undertake specialised units in building and statutory and specialised valuation.

 The core units in the Bachelor of Business will provide you with a foundation of business knowledge and develop your skills in innovation, career planning, and numeracy.
 The Property major builds on this knowledge and skills in an applied discipline based context.

 Property specialists work for institutional investors with multi-billion dollar commercial property portfolios, major property companies, valuation firms and leading property advisory companies, both in Australia and overseas.

 This major is available on-campus in full time and part time modes or by distance.
-Please contact the Property major Academic Course Advisor for information on the distance mode offering.
+Please contact the Property major Academic Program Advisor for information on the distance mode offering.